Why Do Women Want Breast Augmentation?

 There are three incision locations:

-- Transaxillary (“Hidden Incision”): Dr. Stephens is one of the leaders of a team of plastic surgeons who originally developed the transaxillary endoscopic approach to implant placement, which he later described as “The TEAM™” approach to breast augmentation: (T)rans-(A)xillary (E)ndoscopic-assisted (A)ugmentation (M)ammoplasty.
-Through an incision hidden within the armpit, the endoscope is placed, which allows for precise dissection and creation of a breast pocket for the implant.
-He is one of the few surgeons in the country who can place both round and certain shaped breast implants all while hiding the scar completely off of the breast and chest wall.
-Dr. Stephens has performed thousands of these procedures through the years with great results.
+- Transaxillary (“Hidden Incision”): Dr. Stephens was one of the leaders of a team of plastic surgeons who originally developed the transaxillary endoscopic approach to implant placement, which he later described as “The TEAM™” approach to breast augmentation: (T)rans-(A)xillary (E)ndoscopic-assisted (A)ugmentation (M)ammoplasty.
+Through an incision hidden in the armpit, the endoscope is placed, which provides a precise dissection and creation of a breast pocket for the implant.
+Dr. Stephens is one of the few surgeons in the country who can place both silicone and saline breast implants, all while hiding the scar completely off of the breast and chest wall.
+Dr. Stephens has performed thousands of these procedures through the years with excellent results.

-- Periareolar: The incision is made along the lower half of the areola where it meets the breast skin.
+- Periareolar: The incision is made along the lower half of the areola.
+This is a good option for darker skin types due to the camouflage of the scar, which may be darker.

-The Keller Funnel®: This is used to reduce the risk of infection and capsular contracture.
-Dr. Stephens was one of the first surgeons in the northwest to use this ingenious device to place breast implants.
+- The Keller Funnel®: This is a brilliant, clever device that has been shown to reduce the risk of infection, especially capsular contracture.
+The implant never touches the skin when it is placed into the breast pocket.
+Dr. Stephens was one of the first surgeons in the Northwest to use this ingenious device to place breast implants.

 Historically, there are two basic types of breast implants: saline and silicone, each of which has an outer shell made of silicone but different inner substances.